 If traveling to Quito, Guayaquil and the Galapagos, the vaccination is not required however it's recommended to take mosquito bite prevention measures regardless.

 Symptoms are flu-like including aching, headache, fever, vomiting etc. As these symptoms are similar to those of other conditions, it's imperative that you seek medical treatment so you can be treated correctly.
-Treatment is based on easing symptoms present.
+Treatment is based on easing the symptoms present.

 Zika virus is present in Ecuador and while there is no vaccination available for it, like any mosquito-borne disease it's essential to take the necessary precautions to prevent being bitten.
 The virus is spread by female yellow fever and tiger mosquitos which are generally found during the day between dawn and dusk.